DevExpress/devextreme-demos/JSDemos/Demos/Charts/SeriesTemplates/description.md

-In some scenarios, you need to add more series to the data source after you created the Chart.
-In this case, organize your data source structure as follows:
+In certain scenarios, you may need to add more series to the data source after you created the Chart.
+In this case, arrange your data source structure as follows:

     [
         {seriesName: series1, arg: arg11Value, val: value11 }